minoki/LunarML/docs/language.rst

    *)

 With this extension, comments that start with ``(*:`` will be parsed and the compatibility with the following value declaration (``val``, ``fun``) is checked against.
-Type mismatch is reported as warning or error.
+Type mismatch is reported as a warning or an error.

 The content in the special comment does not affect type inference.